|Qualification||Start dates||Entry requirements||Full- or Part-time||Assessment|

 With Britain having recently been more heavily involved in overseas wars than at any point in the last half century, the University of Buckingham has launched a Master’s degree in Modern War Studies and Contemporary Military History based at a central London Club.
-The course commences in late September 2013 with three ‘research skills seminars’ and after a year of supervised independent research, culminates with the student’s submission of a dissertation.
+The course commences in October 2014 with three ‘research skills seminars’ and after a year of supervised independent research, culminates with the student’s submission of a dissertation.
 During the first six months, candidates are encouraged to attend a series of guest seminars and dinners (set out in detail below) at which some of the most eminent names in the field present papers.
 This series of talks examines why and how modern wars are fought, and the principal influences that will affect the conduct of war – and Britain’s role – in the future.
 This seminar programme will also be attended by Associate Students who are not degree candidates but wish to attend the talks and enjoy the ensuing discussion over dinner.

 Where will you study?

 This is a London-based course.
 The seminars will be held at the Royal Air Force Club, Piccadilly, W1.
 Seminars begin at 19:00 and are followed by a formal post-seminar dinner at which students can engage in a general discussion with the speaker.

 There will be a programme of three research skills sessions and ten guest seminars, directed by Professor Lloyd Clark.
 Running approximately every other week from October 2014 to March 2015, seminar speakers will include recently serving generals and some of the most distinguished scholars and commentators in the field of modern war studies.
 The 2014-15 seminar programme is: